Arthrex iBalanace Knee Lawyers No Longer Reviewing New Claims

 - Failing to promptly issue an Arthrex knee recall to remove the iBalance knee from the market.

-All knee replacement cases are investigated and handled by our lawyers on a contingency fee basis, which means that there are never any out-of-pocket costs to hire our law firm.
-We only receive an attorney fee or reimbursed expenses if a knee settlement or other compensation is received in your case.
+All knee replacement cases were investigated and handled by our lawyers on a contingency fee basis, which means that there were never any out-of-pocket costs to hire our law firm.
+We only received an attorney fee or reimbursed expenses if a knee settlement or other compensation was received in your case.